Did you know that exercisers tend to overestimate the amount of physical activity they perform and underestimate the amount of calories they consume?

 Numerous studies have set out to develop equations to estimate caloric expenditure based on heart rate, and numerous other studies have sought to validate those equations.
 We know a lot based on the existing body of research:

 MYZONE estimates caloric expenditure using an equation that was developed in a study published in the Journal of Sports Sciences in 2005.
 In this study, participants performed steady state exercise on a cycle ergometer or treadmill at multiple exercise intensities.
 Heart rate and VO2 were measured throughout.
 The equation derived from this study was then validated during treadmill running, cycling, stationary rowing, and stationary stair-climbing.
 The researchers determined that their equation is an improvement to other formulas.
 The equation takes into consideration the user’s sex, weight, age, and heart rate—essentially, as much information about each user as is available.
+However, Myzone does not track calories in the light gray zone.
+The equation is most accurate at intensities above 50% (this is also to keep aligned with the intensity at which we begin to award MEPs).

 Given the research available on caloric expenditure, here is what we take away as MYZONE master trainers and users: